 Where to kick back with a drink

-Behind a great deal of Brussels’ LGBTQI-oriented activities stands the team of Rainbow House, or La Maison Arc-en-Ciel in more poetic-sounding French.
-Besides Lesborama movie nights, art exhibitions, debates, and readings, the community center regularly hosts mixers and parties in its bar.
-The Rainbow House staff knows gay Brussels like the back of their hand, meaning there’s no better place to get to know the goings-on or glean pro tips for galavanting around the heart of Europe.
+Behind a great deal of Brussels’s LGBTQ-oriented activities is the team of RainbowHouse.
+In addition to the Lesborama* film festival, art exhibitions, debates and readings, the community centre regularly hosts mixers and parties in its bar.
+The staff know gay Brussels like the back of their hands, meaning there’s no better place to find out about the goings-on or glean pro tips for galavanting around the heart of Europe.

 Where a party can always be found

 If there’s a place in Brussels where a diva can enjoy herself, it’s at Chez Maman.
 Glittering shows performed on the bar counter by Maman and her glamorous posse are the order of the day at this iconic drag café and cabaret where you knock to enter.

 Weekly and monthly parties